Your team has its own decisions. I build custom Claude Code skills that encode your standards.

 Paste the contents of any SKILL.md as the system prompt (or first message).
 The skill follows its protocol from there.

 Caveats Output quality is bounded by the underlying model.
-The eval bar (8.75 for content skills, 9.0 for the router) was measured against Anthropic Opus.
+The eval bar was measured against Anthropic Opus.
 Behavior on other models may differ — the persona discipline holds, the questioning protocol holds, but specific scoring is Opus-anchored.

 // 09 — what's next